medisapp/medisapp.github.io/README.md

 # medisapp.github.io
-The official website of Medis
+The official website of Medis.
+This repo is used to track issues related with the Medis app.
+Feel free to open an issue here if you find any bugs of Medis.